Vanya and Sonia and Masha and Spike by Christopher Durang

 An excerpt from Fort Erie Observer by Paul Sawchuk

-Here is a woman who has embraced going against the grain.
-Turning 90, Evalina Appelgy sets the tone for the Garrison Little Theatre production of Carol Libman's "Airport Tales." ...
+- Turning 90, Evalina Appelgee sets the tone for the Garrison Little Theatre production of Carol Libman's "Airport Tales." ...
 The play is structured as a series of vignettes surrounding Evalina's trip back home, the sole point of each encounter she has is to break down another wall she's put up.
-A play like this is dependent on the wonderful character work of its actors, and GLT delivers.
-Linda Gorham is spunky and vibrant as the wisened Evalina, who can dole out wisdom to the youth around her, but isn't so smug as to deride the advice they may offer back about the importance of forgiveness and openness to listening.
-Eric Jeddry as Roger, ably expresses a comic nervousness and need to impress on the first day on the job.
-Alex Pedersen as Carly captures that first year of college attitude - the need for sleep, the feigned disinterest in conversation that - surprise, surprise - can actually open up pretty quickly.
-Trent Matthews, as the U-Vic professor, effectively toes the line between accomplished professional and his untoward motives...
-After her ninetieth birthday party, cousin Fred (Ric Gorham) approaches Evalina about not keeping in touch with the family.
-Evalina worries that they're going to ask her for money, but is surprised by the ulterior motive Fred presents her while waiting for her flight back.
-Another wall breaks down.
-"Airport Tales" lands heart and nuance needed to broach the subject of keeping in touch with family in modern days.
+Linda Gorham is spunky and vibrant as the wisened Evalina, Eric Jeddry as Roger, ably expresses a comic nervousness, Alex Pedersen as Carly captures that first year of college attitude - the need for sleep, the feigned disinterest in conversation, Trent Matthews, as the U-Vic professor, effectively toes the line between accomplished professional and his untoward motives...

-Wonderful, wonderful show.
+- Wonderful, wonderful show.
 A quieter story and plot, but full of insight, truth and good humour.
-Well done, All!
+Well done, All!...
+A. H. Roebuck

-Great show, everything about it was soooo pleasant, like reading a good book!
+- Great show, everything about it was so pleasant, like reading a good book!...
+L. M. Pino

 The Game's Afoot or Holmes for the Holidays by Ken Ludwig